Reading Food Labels

 Look for the “Nutrition Facts” label on packaged foods.
 Reading labels is a big step toward eating healthier.
 The tips below help you know what to look for.

-Read this closely.
+Read this closely because the package, jar, or can may contain more than 1 serving.
 This is how to measure 1 serving of the food in the package.
 If you eat more than 1 serving, you get more of everything on the label—including fat, cholesterol, and calories.

 This tells you how many grams (g) of fat are in 1 serving.
 Fat is high in calories.
 A healthy goal is to have less than